woodser/monero-ts/docs/getting_started_guide/getting_started.md

 -->

 # Introduction
 Monero-javascript is a javascript library for implementing Monero cryptocurrency functionality in web browser and node.js applications.
-The library derives its object and method hierarchy from [The Hidden Model](https://moneroecosystem.org/monero-java/monero-spec.pdf), a concise, self-consistent, and intuitive representation of the underlying Monero software structure and the foundation of the [monero-cpp](https://github.com/woodser/monero-cpp-library) and [monero-java](https://monero-ecosystem/monero-java) libraries.
+The library derives its object and method hierarchy from [The Hidden Model](https://moneroecosystem.org/monero-java/monero-spec.pdf), a concise, uniform, and intuitive reorganization of the underlying Monero software structure and the foundation of the [monero-cpp](https://github.com/woodser/monero-cpp-library) and [monero-java](https://monero-ecosystem/monero-java) libraries.

-In addition to standard wallet manipulation through an RPC server, monero-javascript can manage wallets manage wallet natively via WebAssembly (Wasm).
-By eliminating the RPC intermediary, monero-javascript's Wasm wallet enables completely trustless, client-side wallet operations.
+In addition to standard wallet manipulation through an RPC server, monero-javascript can manage wallets natively with WebAssembly (Wasm).
+By eliminating the RPC wallet intermediary, monero-javascript's Wasm wallet lets developers implement completely trustless, client-side wallet operations.

 Monero-javascript can also communicate with the three Monero networks through an RPC daemon server (node).